-The Coldry process is ECT's first technology proven to be commercially viable as an economic method of dewatering brown coal to produce a black coal equivalent.
+The Coldry process is ECT's first technology proven to be commercially viable as an economic method of drying lignite to produce a black coal equivalent.

 Once applied, the mechanically simple Coldry process produces pellets that are stable, easily stored, can be transported and are of equal or higher energy value than black coal.
-Essentially, the Coldry process works through the destruction of internal porous structures, allowing the expulsion of water from lignite and subbituminous coals.
+Essentially, the Coldry process works through the destruction of internal porous structures, allowing the expulsion of water from lignite.
 The process entails the following steps: